 Soft foam at the forefoot.

-The On Cloudboom Strike offers great responsiveness in both the forefoot and heel.
+The On Cloudboom Strike offers good responsiveness, with an impressively snappy forefoot, and great energy return in both the forefoot and heel.
 This means you'll experience a dynamic and energetic ride, making your stride feel smoother and more efficient.

 Great bounciness.